 Entries may be accepted from drivers who are 16 and over without a full RTA Licence, provided the vehicle used is by definition a ‘touring car’

-A club membership card is usually all that is required.
+A club membership card and a Motorsport UK RS Clubman License is all that is required.
 Cars must be taxed, insured, have an MOT certificate if their age requires, and be driven to the event.
 Safety and organisational requirements are similar to autotests, which keeps costs and entry fees low.

 Any roadworthy car is acceptable and we have seen most types of vehicle compete, even a Volvo estate.
 There are various classes for the different types of vehicle so that you will generally be competing against similar cars.